 I have found the process of creating the podcast very interesting.
 It is giving me the opportunity to learn different skills and express how I truly feel.
 I have been able to do the investigative journalism that I wanted to do through the project and am able to take it where I want to take it.
 Which is very important and really good.

-Listen to the first episode of Foundling: Found now – listen on Spotify, on TuneIn below, or wherever you get your podcasts from.
+Listen to the most recent episode of Foundling: Found now – listen on Spotify, on TuneIn below, or wherever you get your podcasts from.